 Prorated rebates of unearned fees will be calculated and returned to the client if the client terminates the account before the end of a fiscal year or billing period.
-If there are significant additions to the account or withdrawals from the account during a billing period, time weighted calculations will be made to determine if there are any additional administrative fees due to Guild (in the case of additions to the account), or rebates from Guild to the client (in the case of significant withdrawals from the account).
+Also, as stated above, if there are any additions to the account or withdrawals from the account during a billing period that exceed \$20,000, time-weighted calculations will be made to determine if there are any additional administrative fees due to Guild (in the case of additions to the account), or rebates from Guild to the client (in the case of significant withdrawals from the account).